Thomas Hamlin Hubbard: Post-war life

 On January 28, 1868, Hubbard married Sibyl A. Fahnestock of Harrisburg, Pennsylvania.
 Two sons of this marriage died in childhood.
 Three children survived him, John and Anna W. Hubbard, and Mrs. Herbert S. Darlington.

 Soon after the end of the war, Hubbard resumed the practice of law in New York.
 He gave the law up in 1894 in order to devote more time to his numerous business interests, including management of the estate of railroad magnate Mark Hopkins.
 He was Vice President of the Southern Pacific Company between 1896 and 1900, President of the Mexican International Railroad between 1894 and 1901 and from 1901 to 1912 of the Guatemala Central Railroad.
 From 1904 he was president of the International Banking Corporation (subsequently merged into the company now known as Citibank) and was a director of the American Light and Traction Company, Metropolitan Life Insurance Company, National Bank of Commerce in New York, Toledo, St. Louis and Western Railroad Company, Wabash Railroad Company and the Western Union Telegraph Company.

 Hubbard was a philanthropist to many causes.
-Bowdoin College was a favorite object of his benefactions, and among the donations that remain are the splendid Hubbard Hall (designed by Henry Vaughan) and the fine grand stand which displays the motto, "Fair Play, and May the Best Man Win."
+Bowdoin College was one of his favorite institutions.
+Among the donations that remain are the Hubbard Hall (designed by Henry Vaughan) and the grand stand, which displays the motto, "Fair Play, and May the Best Man Win."

 A more enduring monument is Cape Thomas Hubbard, which, from the wind-swept coast of Grant Land, faces the North Pole across reaches of grinding pack-ice, over which Robert E. Peary, another Bowdoin man, carried the Stars and Stripes in 1909.

 Hubbard died in New York City on May 19, 1915.
 At the time of his death, he was commander-in-chief of the Military Order of the Loyal Legion of the United States.